-He studied Drama at the University of Hull, graduating with a first class degree in Drama and went on to become a lecturer in the Department, staying at the University for ten years in total.
+He studied Drama at the University of Hull, graduating with a first class degree, and went on to become a lecturer in the Department, staying at the University for ten years in total.
 He studied for (but later abandoned) a doctoral thesis on Samuel Beckett, whose writing was a major influence on his work.
-Whilst at Hull in 1975 he produced his first play, a stage adaptation of Gabriel Josipovici's story Mobius the Stripper performed at the university, followed by a performance of Child's Play in 1978.
+While at Hull in 1975 he produced his first play, a stage adaptation of Gabriel Josipovici's story Mobius the Stripper performed at the university, followed by a performance of Child's Play in 1978.

-It was with Whale Music, first performed at the Unviersity in June 1980 before appearing in London's West End in 1981, that he made his first impression on the theatre industry.
-Made in Bangkok marked Minghella's West-End debut in 1986.
-His first radio play Hang Up was first broadcast in 1987, and revived on 10 May 2008 as part of the BBC Radio 4 Minghella season.
+It was with Whale Music, first performed at the University in June 1980 before appearing in London's West End in 1981, that he made his first impression on the theatre industry.
+Made in Bangkok marked Minghella's West End debut in 1986.
+His first radio play Hang Up was broadcast in 1987, and revived on 10 May 2008 as part of the BBC Radio 4 Minghella season.
 The London Theatre Critics voted him Most Promising Playwright in 1984 and gave him a Best New Play award for Made in Bangkok in 1986.
 His BBC radio play Hang Up won the Prix Italia in 1988 and Cigarettes and Chocolate won the 1989 Giles Cooper Award and 1989 Sony Award.
-This play was also revived for the stage in the late nineties where it received positive reviews from performances in Vienna and Berlin.
+This play was also revived for the stage in the late 1990s, when it received positive reviews from performances in Vienna and Berlin.

-Minghella's first feature film, A Little Like Drowning was filmed on the Isle of Wight in 1977 and the story was later performed as a play in the 1980s.
-Truly Madly Deeply, originally written for the BBC, went on to cinema release and received a BAFTA award.
-His adaptation of The English Patient, for which he both directed and wrote the screenplay, won nine Academy Awards including best director, and The Talented Mr Ripley was nominated for five Academy Awards and won eight others.
+Minghella's first feature film, A Little Like Drowning, was filmed on the Isle of Wight in 1977 and the story was later performed as a play in the 1980s.
+Truly Madly Deeply, originally written for the BBC, went on to a cinema release and received a BAFTA award.
+His adaptation of The English Patient, for which he both directed and wrote the screenplay, won nine Academy Awards including Best Director, and The Talented Mr Ripley was nominated for five Academy Awards.
 Minghella was executive producer on The Quiet American and The Interpreter, and he also appeared in the 2007 film Atonement.